A geometric feature tracking approach for noninvasive patient specific estimation of leaflet strain from 3D images of heart valves: Discussion

 \subsection{General comments}

-In this study, we present an open-source, registration-based framework for quantifying leaflet strain in atrioventricular valves.
-We verified our implementations against FEA benchmark, and excellent shape and strain agreements were achieved.
-Compared with BCPD~\cite{hirose_bayesian_2021}, SVR~\cite{campbell_adaptive_2015}, and traditional CPD~\cite{myronenko_point_2010}, our method consistently achieved superior performance across all metrics.
+In this study, we introduce an open-source, feature tracking-based framework for quantifying leaflet strain in atrioventricular valves.
+Implementation accuracy was verified using a FEA benchmark problem, where agreement was observed in both shape similarity and strain estimation, with Pearson's $r \geq 0.710$ ($p < 0.001$) and Spearman's $\rho \geq 0.746$ ($p < 0.001$) in both areal and 1$^\text{st}$ principal strain.
+Relative to BCPD~\cite{hirose_bayesian_2021} and classic CPD~\cite{myronenko_point_2010}, our method consistently achieved excellent performance across all evaluated metrics.
 To assess robustness to morphological variation, we applied the framework to three patient cohorts: (1) TVs in patients with HLHS, (2) pediatric MVs, and (3) adult MVs.
 The dataset spans normal to regurgitant valves and ages from neonates to the late seventies.
 This constitutes the first human analysis of tricuspid valve strain quantification comparing healthy and diseased cohorts, and the most heterogeneous patient population studied to date.
-Despite substantial variation in valve geometry across patients and cohorts, the same registration parameters produced accurate results in all cases.
+Despite substantial variation in valve geometry across patients and cohorts, the same feature tracking parameters produced excellent shape agreement in all cases.
 This highlights the generalizability of the framework.
-Across cohorts, the median and IQR of the 1$^\text{st}$ principal strain distributions emerged as the most sensitive biomechanical marker of leaflet health, with elevated median and IQR values of 0.5 consistently indicating billowing.
+Across cohorts, the median and IQR of the 1$^\text{st}$ principal strain distributions emerged as a potential marker of altered leaflet biomechanics, with elevated median and IQR values in valves with leaflet billow.